-The National Trail on South Mountain is easily one of the most iconic mountain bike trails in Phoneix, Arizona, if not the whole state.
+The National Trail on South Mountain is easily one of the most iconic mountain bike trails in Phoenix, Arizona, if not the whole state.
 It’s located on the eastern slope of the mountain and its appeal is its downhill flow and the vast number of features to play around on.
 You’ll find rollers and drops and plenty of techy rock gardens to test your slow-speed skills.
 Plus, the views out over Phoenix are some of the best in the city!

 Riding National is definitely a must for anyone visiting the area, but there are a few things you need to know before heading off to hit this trail – most notably which National trail section is the best to ride.
 Read on for help planning your National adventure on South Mountain!

-National Trail Basics
+National Trail FAQs

 The main parking area is Pima Canyon Trailhead, which has restrooms, water fountains, and plenty of parking spaces.
-It does get really busy on the weekends, so try to get an early or late afternoon start.
+It does get really busy on the weekends, so if you ride on Saturday or Sunday try to get an early or late afternoon start.

 How to Ride National Trail: The Mormon Loop

-The best route (in my opinion) for riding National Trail is via the Mormon Loop.
-You can do National as an out-and-back (i.e. don’t include Mormon), but the initial climb is super steep, loose, and rocky.
+Alright, let’s get into the fun stuff!
+The best route (in my opinion) for riding National Trail is the ‘Mormon Loop’ (aka the SoMo Rolling Pin).
+You can do National as an out-and-back (i.e. don’t include Mormon), but the initial climb on National is super steep, loose, and rocky.

 Mormon has a mellower grade (but don’t expect it to be easy) and just offers something a bit different.
 I like loops.